mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 Once in the Messaging Center, you will be able to choose your message type at the top of the page.
 You can choose to send as a `Notification`, an `Email`, or both (by selecting both types).

-By default, emails will only be sent to users who have opted into `News and updates` in their settings.
+By default, emails will only be sent to users who have opted in to `News and updates` in their settings.
 However, if the message is considered transactional (e.g. an email about a password reset) then the `Transactional` option can be selected and emails will also be sent to users who have not opted in to email communication.

 Note: Messages marked as Notification are not currently included in Email digests.